 2. For capital preservation

 If you’re in your retirement age (or approaching it), you can’t take investment risks anymore.
 So instead of investing in the long-term, your goal is to preserve your capital so your money doesn’t lose its value to inflation.

 Pag-IBIG MP2 can help you achieve that goal through the annual dividend payout option, which allows you to receive dividends per year while keeping the value of your investment.
 Here’s how to do it:

 - Open an MP2 account with the annual dividend payout option.

 - Make a one-time MP2 contribution (The higher the amount, the higher return you’ll get).

 - Receive your dividend every year through your Pag-IBIG Loyalty Card Plus or the bank account you registered in your MP2 account opening.

 - Withdraw your cumulative savings once your MP2 account reaches the five-year maturity period.

 - Re-invest your earnings by opening a new MP2 account.

 - Repeat the process for another five years and so on, as long as you need a steady stream of income.

 3. For multiple medium-term investment goals

-The Pag-IBIG Fund allows opening as many MP2 accounts as possible.
+The Pag-IBIG Fund allows the opening of as many MP2 accounts as possible.
 Take advantage of this feature if you have several goals to achieve for the next five years or so.

 The optimal number of accounts will depend on the expenses you’re preparing for.
-Each account will be created for a specific purpose, such as travel fund, tuition fund, wedding fund, home/vehicle purchase, etc.
+Each account will be created for a specific purpose, such as a travel fund, tuition fund, wedding fund, home/vehicle purchase, etc.

 Here’s how to maximize your MP2 investment for your medium-term goals:

 - Open two or more MP2 accounts at the same time with the compounded dividend option.
 If your budget is limited, you can open one account annually for the next two or more years.